-EPL 3638 was first granted to Dunefield in November of 2006.
-On November 6, 2007, MME awarded a two-year renewal of EPL 3638 for nuclear fuel to Dunefield.
-The licence expired on November 6, 2019 and an application to renew the licence has been made.
+EPL 3638 was first granted to Dunefield in November of 2006 and was renewed following acceptance of terms on September 21, 2020 for a further 2-year term.
 The Company has maintained its environmental clearance, paid its annual fees and submitted its required monthly, quarterly and annual reports.